sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 Introduction
 ----

-If you're trying to convert a PDF into an Excel spreadsheet, you often find tools that copy the PDF's visual layout into a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.
+If you're trying to convert a document, such as a PDF, into an Excel file, you often find tools that copy the document's visual layout into a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.

 In contrast, Sensible converts document tables, checkboxes, paragraphs, and even complex repeating section layouts into meaningfully labeled column/row pairs and linked sheets.
-For a list of document file types that Sensible can convert extracted data from, see [Supported file types](doc:file-types).
+For a list of document file types that Sensible can extract data from, see [Supported file types](doc:file-types).

 This topic describes the rules Sensible uses to: